Where are the likes of Bibi Khadija, Muhammad (PBUH) and the righteous ones?

 If I am in a car accident tomorrow, I know I will die in peace knowing that I was not selfish and kept receiving the goods and services, but also gave back much of what I received.
 I have done some good deeds – which the prophet defined as planting a sapling or a seed in the ground and nurturing it knowing full well that I am not the beneficiary of its fruit or shade when that seed grows to be a tree.

-Khadija must be committed to build a cohesive America.
+Khadija must be committed to building a cohesive America.
 No human can live safely if others around him or her don’t.
-Our security hinges upon the security of people around us and this very notion behooves us to build a secure world.
+Our security hinges upon the security of the people around us and this very notion behoove us to build a secure world.

-By the way, my full name is Mike Mohamed Ghouse and here is the story of my name -The story of my name – http://www.theghousediary.com/my-name-is-mike-ghouse/
+By the way, my full name is Mike Mohamed Ghouse and here is the story of my name – http://www.theghousediary.com/my-name-is-mike-ghouse/.Wh